Anolis grahami: Hybridization

 There has been a case in which a male hybrid resulting from the crossbreeding of a lizard from the species Anolis grahami and one from the species Anolis lineatopus neckeri has been found in the wild.
 The recorded case of this hybrid lizard occurred in Mandeville, Jamaica.
 Many of the physical traits of this individual were observed to be intermediate to the two species of its parents, such as scalation, body color, size, and body proportions.
 However, the behavior of this individual in a natural setting seemed more similar to the Anolis grahami parent.
 When they were experimentally put into social situations, it did not act like a member of either species.
 This is an important finding that can be considered moving forward, as this will have an effect on how the genes will interact in other hybrids, and it is a discovery that means that there may be other hybrids that can be discovered and studied in the future.

-Conservation Status
+Conservation status

-Graham's Anole is rated at 'Least Concern' by the IUCN Red List.
-Since this anole is able to thrive in the island of Jamaica, the population is stable and there are no conservation actions suggested.
-They have limited threats and are able to subsist in human habitation.
+Graham's anole is rated at "Least Concern" by the IUCN Red List.
+Since this anole is able to thrive on the island of Jamaica, the population is stable and there are no conservation actions suggested.
+It has limited threats and is able to subsist in human habitation.